jumpinjackie/fdo/OpenSourceBuild__README.txt

            unixODBC-devel - unixODBC-devel-2.2.11-1.i386.rpm

            Such an installation will install the unixODBC driver manager libraries and header files in

            usr/lib and usr/include

            The FDO ODBC provider build will automatically locate thee files in this liocation.

      b) install an unixODBC driver such as the EasySofy Oracle ODBC driver.
 This installation will include the driver libraries as well as the unixODBC manager libraries.
         If such an installation occurs the manager libraries and headers will not be installed under /usr/lib or usr/include but will be installed in a custom location as specified by the driver RPM package.
-If this is the case, you will need to set the following FDO environment variable to point to the location of the unixODBC components
+If this is the case, you will need to set the following FDO environment variable to point to the location of the unixODBC
+        components:

            FDOODBC=<unixODBC developer components path>

+  6. NOTE: To run the unit test, you must set LD_LIBRARY_PATH as follows:

+       export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/fdo-3.2.0/lib:$FDOTHIRDPARTY/linux/cppunit/lib

+  7. NOTE: Several known problems exist if auto-mounted drives are used as locations for the FDO Linux builds.
+It is recommended that users not use auto-mounted drives when building FDO.

 II.
 Linux Build Instructions: